AdrianLCurry/Tableau-Portfolio/README.md

 Above you will find Tableau files connected to my portfolio projects.
 Below is a log of my Tableau skillset!

+I have numbered each category of skills for easy reference for reviewers and future analysts.

+**DON'T FORGET TO USE THE FILTER BUTTON FOR EASY NAVIGATION.**

 # 1. Managing Data Sources and Visualizations

 * Connecting to a data source